KTH-SML/aerial-generalized-slung-load-transportation/README.md

 ### Slung load transportation

+The notebooks, described next, are meant to be read in conjunction with the companion pdf document "aerial generalized slung load transportation.pdf".

 The model for the system, composed of two rigid bodies (UAV and rod-like manipulator), is described in the notebook "vector_field.nb"  (Section IV).

 Two cases are considered: